emmerich5/bk-buildingTradingBotsUsingJava/doc/ch01/01_introduction_trading_bot.md

    * Synchronization and Locking is critical.

 ### Implementation
-* Google EventBus from Guava Library will be utilized as broker for publisher/subscriber (Apache Kafka would be a better implementation)
+* Google EventBus from Guava Library will be utilized as broker for publisher/subscriber (Apache Kafka/Flink would be a better implementation)
 * An interface which provides transformation of notations (currency pairs, etc)
 * A Config class will setup the configuration.